systay/community/pql/README.txt

-Cypher is an execution engine that allows querying Neo4j in a nice way.
+PQL [pickle] - Pattern Query Language - is a language that allows querying Neo4j in a nice way.

 Working with the source code in Eclipse IDE